-No member of the Santa Cruz Police Department shall knowingly maintain a social relationship with a confidential informant while off duty, or otherwise become intimately involved with a confidential informant.
+No member of the Santa Cruz Police Department shall knowingly maintain a social relationship with a con fidential informant while off duty, or otherwise because intimately involved with a confidential informant.
 Members of the Santa Cruz Police Department shall neither solicit nor accept gratuities nor engage in any private business transaction with a confidential informant.